 The Great-Horned Owl can be found in newer woods that have a lot of open spaces.
 They are permanent residents across the majority of the United States, including West Virginia.
 These nocturnal birds start to become active around dusk when you can see them coming out to sit on fence posts or swoop over fields.

 The Great Horned Owl is large enough that it frequently hunts other birds of prey.
 It often eats other smaller owls, as well as crows, small mammals. and amphibians.

 The Great Horned Owl has adapted to its eyes being immobile in the socket by developing the ability to rotate its head 180 degrees.
 Its amazing night vision is complemented by its equally amazing hearing.
 They use a combination of night vision and hearing to help find prey that would otherwise be hidden.

 6. Snowy Owl

 Snowy Owls are not a common sight in the United States.
 Their habitat is generally much further north.
-They do occasionally Snowy Owls will appear and stay for the Winter.
-West Virginia is one state where Snowy Owls make an appearance.
+Though Snowy Owls will occasionally appear and stay for the Winter in some U.S. states.
+West Virginia is one state where Snowy Owls make an appearance, mainly in northern parts of the state.
 They will appear some winters and not others.
 Snowy Owls that have established a site they winter at, will continue to use that same site.